-This policy covers the school's approach to Relationships and Sex Education (RSE) for pupils in Years 7 and 8.
-It was produced in consultation with the PSHEe co-ordinator, parents and governing body.
-The focus on teaching RSE is within the context of relationships with the aim, to develop self-esteem, emotional well-being and the ability to form and maintain worthwhile and satisfying relationships.
-Pupils are given the information they need to help them develop healthy, nurturing relationships of all kinds and continues to build upon their understanding from Relationships education from Reception to Year 6.
+This policy covers the School's approach to Relationships and Sex Education (RSE) for pupils in Years 7 and 8.
+It was produced in consultation with the PSHEe co-ordinator, governing body and feedback from parents.
+The focus on teaching RSE is within the context of relationships with the aim to develop self-esteem, emotional well-being and the ability to form and maintain worthwhile and satisfying relationships.
+Pupils are given the information they need to help them develop healthy, nurturing relationships of all kinds and continue to build upon their understanding from relationships education from Reception to Year 6.